We’re looking to onboard people who are passionate about contributing to the next generation of space exploration.

 Main Tasks and Responsibilities:

-• Attend weekly meetings and take part in group discussions
+• Attend weekly operations team meetings

 Requirements: